Super-Protocol/docs/docs/developers/marketplace_GUI/first-steps.md

 ## Testnet tokens

-Two types of tokens are used in Super Protocol, and you will need both of them:
+Super Protocol uses two types of tokens, and you will need both of them:

 1. MATIC tokens, to pay for transactions on the Polygon blockchain;
 2. TEE tokens, to pay for offers and receive payments in Super Protocol.